 That was until I caught sight of Tit.
 And like a coward, and before Tit could even grab it, I handed her my lunch.
 So much for bravery.

 But when Tit turned her back to me and began singing, ♪ Tony needs a diaper; Tony needs a diaper ♪, an uncontrollable storm of fury invaded my body.

-I let out a guttural sound, and in a fit of rage, I pounced on Tit from behind.
+I let out a roar, and in a fit of rage, I pounced on Tit from behind.
 Tit fell on her knees, and when she rolled over, writhing in pain, I jumped on her stomach and straddled her.
 Then I punched Tit hard in the face, once with my right fist and then with my left.
 Tit was holding her hands up to her face and crying.
 I yanked her hands away and slapped her in the face a couple of times while repeatedly calling her shitty titty.

 Then I grabbed my lunch bag, winked at Tit, gave her friends an evil grin, and asked if anybody else wanted what Tit got.
 While they all looked down at the sidewalk, I roughly elbowed my way through the girls and strutted the rest of the way to school.

-We both got called into the Principal’s office, and when nobody but Tit was looking, I imitated one of those nasty rats from our shoebox, and put my two hands up like claws, and gave her a creepy bucktooth face.
+We both got called into the principal’s office, and when nobody but Tit was looking, I imitated one of those nasty rats from our shoebox, and put my two hands up like claws, and gave her a creepy bucktooth face.
 And from what I could tell, Tit was scared titless.